tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

     # systemctl enable dhcpcd

-Install X11
+You dont want to forever live with the terminal.
+Legacy operating system usually come preinstalled with Windowing Environment.
+For Unix like OS we need to install Window Manger to manage graphical user interface.
+X11 is a windowing protocol which provides basic user interface.
+To install X11, type

     # sudo pacman -S xorg-twm xorg-xclock xterm

-Well we also need to install a window environment.
-To install i3
+Well we also need to install a destop environment.
+Destop environment uses X11 to provide better user interface.
+Popular examples are GNOME, KDE, etc. I like tiling window environment which is suited for people who like tinkering & since you're installing Arch Linux, I reckon i3 would appeal to you.
+To install i3, type

     # sudo pacman -S i3

 Now, once you have .i3 installed, just go to your ~/.xinitrc and add: